 The heart is made of special muscle called cardiac muscle.
 You can’t control it consciously.
 It contracts to make your heart beat.

-Joints in the spine and pelvis are cartilaginous joints – they provide more stability and less movement.
+Joints in the spine and pelvis are cartilaginous joints — they provide more stability but not as much movement.

-There are also fibrous joints that allow no movement at all – just stability.
+There are also fibrous joints that allow no movement — just stability.
 You have fibrous joints in your skull.